Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/retrain-model/index.en.md

 ## Running the Data Science Pipeline

-In this step, you will prepare the Data Science Pipeline to use a **GPU** to accelerate model training.
-On OpenShift, a few small shared GPUs have been deployed and will be used to run this Pipeline.
+In this step, you will prepare the Data Science Pipeline to run outside of the Jupyter development environment and to use a **GPU** to accelerate model training.
+In our cluster, a few small shared GPUs have already been deployed and will be used to run this Pipeline.

-1. Open the *traffic-signs.pipeline* Pipeline.
-You will see the Elyra graphical interface, which allows creating and running Data Science Pipelines.
-Our Pipeline was built by drag-and-dropping the Notebooks from the file explorer on the left.

 ### Completing the Pipeline

+1. Open the Pipeline *traffic-signs.pipeline*.
+You will see the Elyra graphical interface, which allows you to create and run Data Science Pipelines.
+Our Pipeline was built by dragging and dropping the Notebooks from the file explorer on the left.
-This Pipeline has 4 steps and 2 connections, but it is missing a connection between the third step (*transfer-learning*) and the fourth (*comparison*).
+This Pipeline currently has 4 steps and only 2 connections, so there is a missing link between the third step (*transfer-learning*) and the fourth (*comparison*).

 To create this connection:
-1. Click the black dot on the right of the third step (*transfer-learning*).
+2. Click on the black dot on the right side of the third step (*transfer-learning*).
-2. Hold and drag it to the black dot on the left of the fourth step (*comparison*).
+3. Hold and drag it to the black dot on the left side of the fourth step (*comparison*).
-You should get the completed Pipeline as shown:
+You should then have the complete Pipeline as shown below:
 ![full-pipeline](full-pipeline.png)

 ### Examining Step Properties